-ConocoPhillips stock has risen 52.3% so far this year, closing on Sept.
-13 at $112.33.
-That’s one reason the analysts like it: Of the 21 who follow COP, six rated it a strong buy, nine rated it a buy and six recommend holding it, according to Yahoo Finance.
-The average 12-month price target is $124.26.
+ConocoPhillips stock has fallen nearly 13% so far this year, closing at $101.94 on June 6.
+However, analysts are undeterred.
+Of the 21 who follow COP, six rated it a strong buy, nine rated it a buy and six recommend holding it, according to Yahoo Finance.
+The average 12-month price target is $130.83.

-Chevron (CVX) is an upstream (exploration and production), midstream (transportation), and downstream (refining and retail) oil company.
-It drills in the U.S. Gulf of Mexico, and offshore Western Australia and West Africa.
+Chevron (CVX) is an upstream, midstream and downstream oil company — meaning it handles exploration and production, transportation, and refining and retail.
+It drills in the U.S. Gulf of Mexico and offshore Western Australia and West Africa.
 After transporting and refining crude oil, it sells gasoline to consumers at Chevron, Texaco and Caltex gas stations.
 The company produces other products and services for industrial, commercial and consumer applications.

 Occidental Petroleum Corp.
 (OXY) has oil and gas assets in the U.S., Africa, the Middle East and Latin America.
 The company is focused on providing traditional energy sources in a low-carbon environment.
-Warren Buffett has been buying up shares of Oxy for Berkshire Hathaway and holds a stake of over 20% of the company as of early September, according to U.S. News & World Report.
+Warren Buffett has been buying up shares of OXY for Berkshire Hathaway, its largest holder, with a stake of 23.74% as of June 5, according to Yahoo Finance.

-As of Sept.
-13, OXY was trading at $65.34, close to its 52-week high of $77.13.
-Most analysts (15 out of 24) recommend holding it, one says it’s underperforming, and one advises selling.
+As of June 6, OXY was trading at $59.44, up about 10% from its 52-week low of $54.30.
+Most analysts — 15 out of 24 — recommend holding it, one says it’s underperforming and one advises selling.
 But three analysts call it a buy, and four say it’s a strong buy.
-The average 12-month price target is $76.04.
+The average 12-month price target is $70.88.

 Renewable Energy Stocks